mgastner/cartogram-cpp/README.md

 If you'd like to contribute to the project, please run our tests after you make any changes.

-Maintainers, please make sure all the CI checks pass before approving the pull request.
+Maintainers, please make sure all the CI build and test checks pass and the performance comparison CI check results are expected before approving the pull request.